marzianizam/Enhanced_TransUNet-Integrating-Dual-Attention-and-CutMix-for-Medical-Image-Segmentation/README.md

 # Acknowledgement

 We appreciate the developers of [TransUNet](https://github.com/Beckschen/TransUNet/tree/main) and the provider of the [Synapse multi-organ segmentation](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789) dataset.
-We are grateful to Professor [Yuyin Zhou](https://campusdirectory.ucsc.edu/cd_detail?uid=yzhou284) for her invaluable guidance and insightful suggestions throughout the duration of this project
+We are grateful to Professor [Yuyin Zhou](https://campusdirectory.ucsc.edu/cd_detail?uid=yzhou284) for her invaluable guidance and insightful suggestions throughout the duration of this project. :smiley: :smiley: